Reduce your food waste

 Food waste is arguably the biggest contributor of rubbish to landfill in most households.
 Yet there are some simple strategies that we can apply to help us reduce our environmental footprint when it comes to food waste.

-In Palmy, the average household using a bag for rubbish throws away 3.5kg of food a week, compared to 3.76kg for a household with a small wheelie bin throws away 3.76kg of food a week.
-And those using a large wheelie bin.
+In Palmy, the average household using a bag for rubbish throws away 3.5kg of food a week.
+A household with a small wheelie bin throws away 3.76kg of food a week.
+And those using a large wheelie bin throw away 5.03kg.

 Plan your meals

 Meal planning is an easy way to make sure we're only buying what we need.
-It can help us to understand what we're going to be buying, and how much, and it means we're less likely to have leftover food that's gone unused or uneaten.
+It can help us to understand what we're going to be buying, and how much.
+Which means we're less likely to have leftover food that's gone unused or uneaten.

 Here are the basics

 - Choose your menu – decide what meals and snacks you'd like to have for breakfast, lunch, and dinner throughout the week.
 Don't forget to factor in leftovers!

 - Write a list of what ingredients you need for each meal and what quantities you need.

 - Go shopping and stick to that list!